smrealms/wiki-data/chat.md

 ## Caretaker for alliance channels
 **Caretaker** is an IRC bot that connects the SMR game server.
 It is useful for alliances that want to continue using IRC instead of Discord.
 When invited to your alliance IRC channel, Caretaker can be used to enhance your coordination and efficiency.

-To invite Caretaker to your server, join your alliance IRC channel as an op and type `/autoconnect on`.
+To invite Caretaker to your server, join your alliance IRC channel as an op and type `/autoconnect on` followed by `/invite Caretaker`.
 Then go to the Alliance Stats page in-game and enter your channel name in the `IRC Channel` field.